 Summary: Non-signatory Armenia says it cannot accede to the convention until its dispute with Azerbaijan over Nagorno-Karabakh and other occupied territories is resolved.
 Armenia has participated in several meetings of the convention, but not since 2014.
-Armenia abstained from the vote on a key United Nations (UN) resolution promoting the convention in December 2017.
+Armenia again abstained from the vote on a key United Nations (UN) resolution promoting the convention in December 2018.

 The Republic of Armenia has not acceded to the Convention on Cluster Munitions.

 Armenia has consistently stated that it cannot consider joining the convention unless Azerbaijan also does so and until a settlement to the Nagorno-Karabakh conflict is reached.
 Nagorno-Karabakh is claimed by Azerbaijan but under the control of a breakaway governing authority.
 Armenia has provided this information to States Parties on several occasions, most recently in 2014.

 Armenia did not participate in the Oslo Process that created the Convention on Cluster Munitions.

 Armenia participated as an observer in some of the convention’s Meetings of States Parties, but not since 2014.

 In December 2018, Armenia abstained from the vote on a UN General Assembly (UNGA) resolution that calls on states outside the Convention on Cluster Munitions to “join as soon as possible.”
 It has repeatedly abstained from voting on this annual UNGA resolution, which was first introduced in 2015.

 Armenia has expressed concern at use of cluster munitions, describing it as “a grave violation” of international humanitarian law.

 Armenia has not joined the Mine Ban Treaty or the Convention on Conventional Weapons.